laravel-enso/documentation/docs/packages/action-logger.md

 - creates the `action-logger` middleware, the `action_logs` table and the `ActionLog` model
 - will log all access routes covered by the `action-logger` middleware
-- comes with the `HasActionLogs` trait that defines the relationship to the `ActionLog` model, and should be included in your user model
+- comes with the `ActionLogs` trait that defines the relationship to the `ActionLog` model, and should be included in your user model
-- each entry will record `user_id`, `url`, `route` name, http `action` verb and timestamps
+- each entry will record `user_id`, `url`, `route` name, http `method` verb and timestamps

 ## Installation Steps